clappr/clappr-ios/README.md

 Add `kMimeType: 'selected mimetype'` if you need to use a url without extension.

 ##### Media Control
-Add `kMediaControl : false` if you want ti disable the media control.
+Add `kMediaControl : false` if you want to disable the media control.

 ### External Playback in Background
 To enable external playback while your app is in background, you should include the `audio` value to your app's **Background Modes** capabilities.